-The Master of Arts in Communication for Social and Behaviour Change is a part-time programme.
+The Masters in Communication for Social and Behaviour Change is a part-time two-year programme credited at 36 hours.
 It runs for two calendar years, starting in September of Year 1 to May of Year 2.
 In year one, there is a summer component of 6 weeks between June and July.
-The summer is counted as a semester and students are required to register for the relevant course(s) during the designated summer.
+Students are required to register for the relevant course(s) during the designated summer.
 Students will attend at least two courses per semester.
-Classes are in the evenings, Mondays, Tuesdays and Thursdays.
-Some special sessions may be scheduled on a weekend.

-At least a Second Class Honours Degree from a recognized University, or other academic or professional qualifications deemed to be equivalent, by the Admissions Committee.
-Past and present work in sustained community development, professional or volunteer, is also highly valued by the admissions committee.
+Applicants should have at least a Second Class Honours Degree from a recognized University, or other academic or professional qualifications deemed to be equivalent, by the Admissions Committee.

+COMM6602:

-COMM6102: Paradigms, Designs and Methods in Communication Research COMM6502: Media and Communication Theories and Models COMM6702: Academic Reading and Writing in the Study and Analysis of Communication
+COMM6702: Academic Reading and Writing in the Study and Analysis of